awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCLIExamples.md

 ### List access points for an Outpost<a name="S3OutpostsListAccessPointCLI"></a>

-The following AWS CLI example List access points for an Outposts bucket\.
+The following AWS CLI example lists access points for an Outposts bucket\.

 ```
 aws s3control list-access-points --account-id 123456789012 --bucket arn:aws:s3-outposts:<your-region>:123456789012:outpost/op-01ac5d28a6a232904/bucket/example-outpost-bucket